Most internet users are familiar with avatars.

 (Source: WordPress Codex)

-The use of profile images has now become the norm across the web on social media accounts like Facebook, Twitter, LinkedIn, online forums and loads of web properties …
+Using profile images has now become the norm across the web on social media channels like Facebook, Twitter, YouTube, online directories and other web properties …

 (Avatars are commonly used all over the web)